 The Lab is also active in national R&D projects.
-Our members and students participate in the optimisation of driving assistance systems developed by Robert Bosch Ltd., and the vibroacoustic design of the new development center Campus 2 of Bosch here in Budapest.
-Acoustic investigations with respect to fixed and rotating wing drones are also in progress.
+Our members and students participate in the optimisation of driving assistance systems developed by Robert Bosch Ltd., and the vibroacoustic design of the new development center Campus 2 of Bosch in Budapest.
+Within an ongoing research project, the laboratory is participating in the development of acoustical sensors and signal processing algorithms for the remote detection of fixed and rotating wing unmanned aerial vehicles.